gameraccoon/reservoir-sampler/README.md

 ### Static (non allocating)

-If we know at compile time how many samples we want to get, then we can use non-allocating versions `ReservoirSamplerStatic` or `ReservoirSamplerWeightedStatic`
+If we know how many samples we want to get at compile time, we can use the non-allocating versions: `ReservoirSamplerStatic` or `ReservoirSamplerWeightedStatic`

 ```cpp
 // print five random words from file